GAME DESIGN AND SIMULATION

 This course covers fundamental principles of designing a game or a simulation application, rules and strategies of play, conditional branching, design and development constraints, use of sound and animation, design tools, and implementation issues.
 The content includes market research, product design documentation, storyboarding, proposal development, and presentation of a project report.
 Emphasis is placed on the techniques needed to develop well-documented, structured game or simulation programs.
 Extensive use is made of evaluating and analyzing existing games or simulations.

 Hands-on activities using an entry-level game development tool should be integrated into the curriculum.
 Regardless of topic sequencing, the culminating activity is the creation and presentation of a playable game with design documentation.

 Every student will participate in lessons to reinforce skills needed for the SAT, ACT, and Florida State Standards for college and work readiness.
 This class will help the students refine their reading, writing and proofreading skills, develop recordkeeping skills, learn about ethics, employability skills and how to use software such as, Word, PowerPoint, Photoshop, the Internet, and other software associated with the Game Industry.

 STUDENTS WILL ONLY ACCESS THE INTERNET WITH THE TEACHER’S PERMISSION AND SUPERVISION

 If you do not want your student to be able to access the Internet, they will need to provide a signed written statement from you to be turned in within the first 30 days of school.

-Game Design students will be encouraged to be an active member of FBLA for the 2019 – 2020 school year.
-This is a co-curricular organization and participation in FBLA is highly encouraged.
-Further information regarding FBLA dues and membership responsibility will be sent home in the near future.
+Game Design students will be encouraged to be an active member of FBLA or Skills USA for the 2020 – 2021 school year.
+These are co-curricular organizations and participation in FBLA or Skills USA is highly encouraged.
+Further information regarding FBLA and Skills USA dues and membership responsibility will be sent home in the near future.